Joi/joi.github.io/_pages/sharpening-and-honing.md

 ---
 layout: page
 title: Sharpening and Honing
-tags: Sharpening Knives Razors Tools Maintenance
+tags: sharpening knives razors tools maintenance
 ---
 Most cutting tools require sharpening.
 There are various methods and tools for sharpening.
 For very sharp tools like shavers, they often call it honing rather than sharpening.